-In order to protect endangered species more and more commercial tree species are being added to CITES Appendixes and this will continue as resource rich countries harness the CITES mechanism as an additional tool to protect natural tropical forests.
+In order to protect endangered species more and more commercial tree species are being added to CITES Appendixes and this will continue as resource rich countries harness the marketing.

-Additions of commercial tree species to CITES will impact procurement, manufacturing and marketing.
 However, neither importers and small and medium sized enterprises fully understand the limits on trade in CITES listed timbers nor have the information and capacity to understand how CITES regulations will impact their business performance.